AdeptAustin/mythras.net/0006_Settings.md

 #### Mythic Britain Companion

-A companion to Mythic Britain, featuring four full-colour maps (23" x 32" at full size) and additional content: the cults of Mithras and Sabrinna, the coastal kingdom of Bryneich, and an expanded treatment of the Great Spirit Lindis.
+A companion to _Mythic Britain_, featuring four full-colour maps (23" x 32" at full size) and additional content: the cults of Mithras and Sabrinna, the coastal kingdom of Bryneich, and an expanded treatment of the Great Spirit Lindis.

 | Links | [TDM](https://thedesignmechanism.com/mythic-britain-companion-pdf/) | [DTRPG](https://www.drivethrurpg.com/en/product/144044/mythic-britain-companion) |
 | :-- | :-- | :-- |

 #### Logres

-Logres details the Saxon culture in ancient Britain, covering beliefs, kings, chieftains, politics, and superstitions.
+_Logres_ details the Saxon culture in ancient Britain, covering beliefs, kings, chieftains, politics, and superstitions.
 The book also presents a mini-campaign set against Cerdic’s arrival on the south coast, where he must navigate belligerent Britons and resentful Saxon settlers alike

 | Links | [TDM](https://thedesignmechanism.com/mythic-britain-logres-pdf/) | [DTRPG](https://www.drivethrurpg.com/en/product/206140/mythic-britain-logres) |
 | :-- | :-- | :-- |

 #### Waterlands

-Waterlands takes you into the desolate fens of eastern Britain, where Celtic and Saxon tribes clash.
+_Waterlands_ takes you into the desolate fens of eastern Britain, where Celtic and Saxon tribes clash.
 The central adventure involves acting as emissaries for your Lord during a betrothal, but soon you become investigators as matters take an unexpected turn.
-The Great Mire holds deep mysteries and darker secrets, making it a compelling setting for your Mythras adventures!
+The Great Mire holds deep mysteries and darker secrets, making it a compelling setting for your _Mythras_ adventures!

 | Links | [TDM](https://thedesignmechanism.com/mythic-britain-waterlands-pdf/) | [DTRPG](https://www.drivethrurpg.com/en/product/246666/tdm204-waterlands) |
 | :-- | :-- | :-- |

 #### Gwynedd

-Gwynedd describes the clans, cabals, and coteries vying for Gwynedd’s throne.
+_Gwynedd_ describes the clans, cabals, and coteries vying for Gwynedd’s throne.
 With detailed history, geography, and motivations, it explores strife, foreign interference, and secret conspiracies.
-The adventure “Quarrelling Princes” adds to the Mythic Britain campaign, while other adventures delve into sea flooding, mystic artifacts, and druidic power.
+The adventure “Quarrelling Princes” adds to the _Mythic Britain_ campaign, while other adventures delve into sea flooding, mystic artifacts, and druidic power.

 | Links | [TDM](https://thedesignmechanism.com/mythic-britain-gwynedd-pdf/) | [DTRPG](https://www.drivethrurpg.com/en/product/432427/mythic-britain-gwynedd) |
 | :-- | :-- | :-- |